wq/wq/docs/contrib/chart.md

     # ...
 ```

 Any unrecognized identifiers in the URL will be passed as-is to the function `filter_by_extra(qs, slugs)`.
-This function will simply ignore the unknown identifiers unless `ignore_extra = False` is set on the view.
+The default implementation of this function will simply ignore the unknown identifiers unless `ignore_extra = False` is set on the view.

 ### `urls.py` Configuration
 To leverage the URL-based filters, you will want to configure your `urls.py` with something like the following.